 the parts of the brain responsible for feelings of energy.
 Orange, in

 particular, is a good choice as it combines yellow, which reminds us of

 the sun and red which is a color of passion.
 Go on, try it!

 Tip 10 – Turn off the tech.
 Studies have shown that looking at your mobile phone, tablet, TV or laptop

 screen right before bed actually affects your ability to sleep.
 This is

 because our bodies are programmed to respond to light as a time for wakefulness

 not sleep.
-Before technology existed, we would wake up at sunset and go
+Before technology existed, we would wake up at sunrise and

-to bed at sundown.
-The period between when the sun disappears behind the
+go to bed at sundown.
+The period between when the sun disappears behind

 that tells our brains it’s time to relax and rest.
 But when we look